1. CORPORATE INFORMATION

 Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price (net of variable consideration) allocated to that performance obligation.
 The transaction price of goods sold and services rendered is net of variable consideration on account of various discounts and schemes offered by the Company as part of the contract.
 The timing of the transfer of control varies depending on the individual terms of the sales agreements.

-Sale of Services, Outlicensing fees and sale of intellectual property
+Sale of Services, Out licensing fees and sale of intellectual property

-Revenues from services ,Outlicensing fees and sale of intellectual property is recognized in accordance with the terms of the relevant agreement(s) as generally accepted and agreed with the customers, and when control transfers to such customers and the Company's performance obligations are satisfied.
+Revenues from services, Out licensing fees and sale of intellectual property is recognized in accordance with the terms of the relevant agreement(s) as generally accepted and agreed with the customers, and when control transfers to such customers and the Company's performance obligations are satisfied

-Export Incentive
+Export and other Government Incentive

 Insurance claims are accounted on acceptance of the claim and when it can be measured reasonably, and it is reasonable to expect ultimate collection.